 Doors and windows with cracks or leaks can have a huge impact on your energy bill and comfort.
 In fact, if you added up all the holes, leaks, and gaps in the average American home, it would be like having a window open every day of the year.
 Our advice: check your weather stripping and caulking and replace any that are cracked or broken.
 Better still, get ahold of your local utility company and see if they offer a Free Home Energy Assessment.
 MidAmerican Energy offers this program (Mid American Home Check) in Sioux City.

 Some people are under the impression that closing off your vents will save energy, and this does seem like a good idea, but a study done by Lawrence Berkeley National Laboratory begs to differ.
 The study concluded that if your home has a modern central heating and air conditioning system, closing off vents may cause an increase in energy use.
 They found that any benefit that was derived from the closing of vents was largely offset by duct leakage.
 Once your vents are all open, check for obstructions to your vents, which decrease airflow in a room.
 Make sure furniture, blinds, carpet, etc aren’t blocking them.
 In older homes, especially, we often find that beds are placed in front of or on the only air delivery vent in bedrooms.
 This creates a major waste of energy.

 Clean Your Vents

 Speaking of air delivery vent obstructions…are yours in need of cleaning?
 Vacuum and dust your vents to help get rid of pollen, dust, and pet dander.
-If you notice debris or your vents resemble the upper left portion picture below, contact us to schedule a duct cleaning.
+If you notice debris or your vents resemble the left portion of the picture below, contact us to schedule a duct cleaning.
 Dirty ducts lead to poor air quality and can negatively effect the health of your family.
 This is especially true for children, the elderly, and people with breathing issues.

 Program Your Thermostat